 A sequence of characters used for authentication.

-Password managers are a type of software that offer greater security through the capability to generate unique, long, complex, easily changed passwords for all online accounts and the secure encrypted storage of those passwords either through a local or cloud based vault.
+A type of software that offers greater security through the capability to generate unique, strong, easily-changed passwords for all online accounts and the secure encrypted storage of those passwords either through a local or cloud-based vault.

-Password spraying is an attack that attempts to access a large number of accounts with a few commonly used passwords.
+An attack that attempts to access a large number of accounts with some commonly-used passwords.

 A piece of software designed to remedy security vulnerabilities, or improve the usability or performance of software and ICT equipment.

 A metallic (copper) or fibre-optic cable used for routing signals between two components in an enclosed container or rack.

 A group of sockets or connectors that allow manual configuration changes, generally by means of connecting patch cables.